Contents

 Why is responding to negative reviews important for eCommerce sellers?

 Negative reviews directly impact sales and visibility.
 According to WiserReview’s 2026 statistics roundup, 86% of consumers hesitate to purchase from online stores with negative reviews.
-On marketplaces like Amazon, low seller ratings also suppress your products in search results.
-Responding quickly and helpfully demonstrates that you stand behind your products and care about customer satisfaction, which can prompt the original reviewer to update their feedback.
+On marketplaces like Amazon, low seller ratings actively suppress your products in search rankings, which compounds the problem over time.
+Responding quickly and helpfully demonstrates that you stand behind your products and care about customer satisfaction.
+Which often prompts the original reviewer to revise their feedback, and definitely influences the dozens of potential buyers reading the exchange.

 Can I monitor reviews from Amazon and eBay in one tool?

-Yes, but not all tools support this.
-Platforms like eDesk integrate natively with Amazon, eBay, and over 250 other marketplaces and channels, pulling reviews and feedback into one inbox.
+Yes, but not with all tools.
+Platforms like eDesk integrate natively with Amazon, eBay, and over 250 other marketplaces and channels, pulling reviews and feedback into a unified inbox.
 Other tools on this list focus on specific platforms (Trustpilot monitors only its own reviews) or require third-party integrations to connect marketplace feedback.
+The native vs. add-on distinction matters a lot once you scale past one or two channels.
+Our eBay integration and Amazon integration are both built directly into the core platform.

 How quickly should I respond to a negative review?

-The sooner, the better.
-BrightLocal’s 2025 Consumer Review Survey found that 87% of consumers expect review responses within two weeks, and best practice in eCommerce is to aim for 24 hours.
-Tools with real-time alert features and automated ticket creation from negative reviews help your team hit that target consistently.
+The sooner the better.
+BrightLocal’s 2025 Consumer Review Survey found that 87% of consumers expect responses within two weeks.
+Best practice in eCommerce is to aim for 24 hours.
+Real-time alert features and automated ticket creation help your team hit that target consistently, even on weekends and across time zones.
+For more on the underlying performance metrics, see our guide on customer support metrics.

 What should I say when responding to a negative review?

-Follow the 5-step framework outlined in this guide: acknowledge quickly, pull up order context, apologize for the experience, offer a specific resolution, and move the conversation to a private channel.
-Avoid defensive language or disputing the customer’s account publicly.
-A response that demonstrates accountability and offers a clear next step is far more likely to result in the review being revised.
+Follow the 5-step framework above.
+Acknowledge quickly.
+Pull up order context.
+Apologise for the experience (not the product).
+Offer a specific resolution.
+Move the conversation to a private channel.
+Avoid defensive language and never dispute the customer’s account in public.
+A response that demonstrates accountability and offers a clear next step is far more likely to result in the review being revised, and in the meantime it reads well to other shoppers.

-A standalone review monitoring tool tracks and aggregates reviews but does not typically connect to your support tickets or order data.
+A standalone review monitoring tool tracks and aggregates reviews but typically doesn’t connect to your support tickets or order data.
 A helpdesk manages customer support inquiries. eDesk combines both, linking reviews directly to support workflows and order details so your team can address the root cause of a negative review and respond from one platform.
-Learn more about the differences in our guide to eCommerce customer service platforms.
+For a broader look at how unified customer service platforms work, our best customer support software comparison covers the full picture.

 Do I need a separate tool for review requests and review monitoring?

 Not necessarily.
-Some platforms, including eDesk, handle both. eDesk’s Feedback module automates review requests to happy customers while simultaneously monitoring incoming reviews across all connected channels.
-This means you can grow your positive review count and manage negative feedback from the same tool.
+Some platforms handle both. eDesk’s Feedback module automates review requests to happy customers while simultaneously monitoring incoming reviews across all connected channels.
+So you can grow your positive review count and manage negative feedback from the same tool.
+Which is operationally simpler than running two contracts and reconciling data between them every quarter.

 Author: